MicrosoftLearning/mslearn-fabric/Instructions/Labs/12-query-data-in-kql-database.md

 Before working with data in Fabric, create a workspace with the Fabric trial enabled.

-1. On the [Microsoft Fabric home page](https://app.fabric.microsoft.com), select **Real-Time Analytics**.
+1. On the [Microsoft Fabric home page](https://app.fabric.microsoft.com), select **Real-Time Intelligence**.
 1. In the menu bar on the left, select **Workspaces** (the icon looks similar to &#128455;).
 1. Create a new workspace with a name of your choice, selecting a licensing mode that includes Fabric capacity (*Trial*, *Premium*, or *Fabric*).
 1. When your new workspace opens, it should be empty.

     ![Screenshot of an empty workspace in Fabric.](./Images/new-workspace.png)

-In this lab, you use the Real-Time Analytics (RTA) in Fabric to create a KQL database from a sample eventstream.
-Real-Time Analytics conveniently provides a sample dataset that you can use to explore RTA's capabilities.
+In this lab, you use the Real-Time Intelligence in Fabric to create a KQL database from a sample eventstream.
+Real-Time Intelligence conveniently provides a sample dataset that you can use to explore Real-Time Intelligences' capabilities.
 You use this sample data to create KQL/SQL queries and querysets that analyze real-time data and allow for other uses in downstream processes.

 ## Create a KQL Database

-1. Within the **Real-Time Analytics**, select the **KQL Database** box.
+1. Within the **Real-Time Intelligence**, select the **KQL Database** box.

    ![Image of choose KQL Database](./Images/select-kqldatabase.png)